By: Mark Lovett

 At the end of the day, public speaking gets easier the more you do it.
 Volunteer to present at work.
 Join a speaking group.
 Practice short talks on your own.
 Every time you speak, you become more comfortable.

 Public speaking might seem intimidating, but it is far from impossible.
-With the right habits and a little consistency, you will eventually wonder why it ever felt so stressful in the first place.
+With the right habits, a little consistency, and awareness of frameworks like the 5 C’s, 7 C’s, and 4 P’s, you will eventually wonder why it ever felt so stressful in the first place.

 About the Author: Mark is a tenured writer for NewsWatch, focusing on technology and emerging trends.
 Mark gives readers insight into how tomorrow’s innovations will transform our relationship with technology in everyday life.